yuanzhengthu/LLM4UnderwaterRobot/README.md

 python main2024.py
 ```
 ## 📚 Citation
-We know you're excited to cite this groundbreaking work.
-Stay tuned!
-The citation details are coming soon.
+We know you're excited to cite this groundbreaking work—stay tuned for citation details, which will be coming soon!

+If you find this work useful, please don't forget to cite us and give our repository a star to help others discover this method.
+Feel free to reach out to me at yuanzheng@berkeley.edu for any questions or feedback.